How To Make Pickled Red Onions

 What are pickled red onions?

-You don’t have to stick to the recipe 100%, in fact, I encourage you to try other variations!
+You don’t have to stick to the recipe 100%.
+In fact, I encourage you to try other variations!
 Experiment by using white vinegar, red wine vinegar, or apple cider vinegar instead.
-For more flavor, try adding peppercorns, pickling salt, bay leaves, red pepper flakes, or oregano.
+For more flavor, try adding bay leaves, red pepper flakes, or oregano.

 How to use pickled red onions